imagr/imagr/Readme.md

 # Imagr

 Imagr is an application designed to be run from a NetInstall environment created with [AutoNBI](https://bitbucket.org/bruienne/autonbi/src).
+This is a Python application, so Python will need to be included in your NetInstall.

+This is pre-release code and under heavy development.
+There are bugs if you don't follow the magic path.
+Bug reports are welcomed, pull requests are even better.

 ## Features